Baqend/guide/src/topics/rest-api/index.md

 ### Delete

-Execute a DELETE-request to `https://<app-name>.app.baqend.com/v1<id>` to delete the object with id `<id>`.
+To delete the object with ID `<id>`, send a DELETE request to `https://<app-name>.app.baqend.com/v1<id>`.
-If you only want to delete the object, when the version on the server has not been changed, set the `if-match` header to your current version.
+As with updates, you can also prevent accidentally deleting changes made by others:
+To this end, set the `if-match` request header to your current version of the object; thus, the object will only be deleted if your object version is still up-to-date.

-Request Method: `DELETE`
+Request method: `DELETE`

 Request URL: `https://<app-name>.app.baqend.com/v1/db/Message/0d2c40a1-54f4-4838-9f3e-48bbe6d82eb9`

-Request Headers:
+Request headers:

 ````
 if-match: 1